Latest Figures Show New Home Prices Climb, Sales Decline in Charlotte

 In the Charlotte, NC market, new home closings declined year-over-year in January, shifting downward off a rise in December 2013.
 New home closings saw a 1.0% decline from a year earlier to 382.
 In comparison, new home closings in the same month last year saw a 15.7% hike year-over-year in December.

 A total of 6,335 new homes were sold during the 12 months that ended in January, down from 6,339 for the year that ended in December.

-Of the total number of closings, new home closings made up 14.2%.
-A year ago, 14.6% of total closings were new home closings.
-Following a year-over-year increase in January, closings of new and existing homes dipped year-over-year in February.
+Of 2,420 total closings, 382 were of new homes.
+This marks a rise from 14.1% of total closings a year earlier.
+Following a year-over-year increase in December, closings of new and existing homes dropped year-over-year in January.

 Pricing and Mortgage Trends

 In January, there was a 18.4% gain year-over-year in the average price of newly sold homes, reaching $272,351 per unit.
 This hike is an improvement over the 7.8% surge in December year-over-year.